Jewelry Blog

 The center stone of an engagement ring commonly sits high and proud (as shown in the diagram above), displaying the diamond to its fullest effect.
 However, many people have reasons to want a ring where the diamond, prongs, and shoulders are low-sitting.

-They could be wanting a ring that is less prone to snagging or they may be thinking about the job that they do.
+They could want a ring that is less prone to snagging, or they may be thinking about the job that they do.
 Some people just prefer to be a little more subtle than the higher-profile rings usually allow.

 Although there are exceptions, low-profile engagement rings will tend to be bezel set.
 This doesn’t mean all bezel-set rings are low-profile, but it would be unusual to see a low-profile engagement ring that is prong-set, as the nature of a prong setting means that the center stone sits high in the overall design.